If you're thinking of building an app, having a clear App Requirements Brief is the key to success.

-At Red C, we help a wide range of clients streamline their internal operations by building an app into their business processes.
-In November 2016 it was announced that ‘mobile web usage has taken over desktop browsing’ for the first time; showing that now, more than ever, is the time to introduce a digital tool in the workplace.
+At Red C, we help a wide range of clients streamline their internal operations by digitising their business processes this often includes a mobile solution as part of the process.
+Mobile web usage has taken over desktop browsing as the main way consumers access information; showing that now, more than ever, is the time to introduce a digital tool in the workplace.

 Whether you’re a startup with an original idea, or a large corporation looking to simplify daily tasks for employees, it is essential that each and every project starts with an App Requirements Brief.
 For app developers such as ourselves, there is nothing more frustrating than a brilliant idea that hasn’t been thought through logically.
 We understand that users seek fast digital solutions that fit into their daily lives, therefore it is important to consider all the features of your app and their functionalities before the development process begins.
 A clear App Brief makes the development process much smoother as it gives us a greater understanding of requirements to ensure your app reaches its full potential once it is live in the app stores.
 This article outlines all the areas that must be thought through carefully when putting together your App Brief.